 This little luxury gets taken for granted on a daily basis since it’s a common beverage available in most bars and cafeterías throughout Spain.
 But for someone who’s experienced the bright, sweet tang of freshly squeezed orange juice, while at the same time suffered the agony of paying a premium for something that may only be so-so, a glass of OJ squeezed from native oranges is one of the simplest, purest joys of visiting Spain.

 Gazpacho, salmorejo, and ajoblanco

 Andalusia’s mastery of cold soups is a worthy culinary pursuit to learn at home if you want to relive a trip to Spain again and again.
-The soups check all the boxes to surviving the blistering Andalusian summer heat because they are made without turning on the stove; there are some fundamental ingredients for each but the soups themselves are wide open to interpretation; and they offer both a form of hydration as well as nutrition.
+The soups check all the boxes to surviving the blistering Andalusian summer heat because they are made without turning on the stove.
+There are some fundamental ingredients for each, but the soups themselves are wide open to interpretation; plus they offer both a form of hydration as well as nutrition.
 They are often available throughout Spain and – even better – grocery stores frequently stock them by the liter in the refrigerated foods section.

 Salmorejo, gazpacho’s lesser-known cousin, is made with fresh tomatoes, bread, olive oil, and garlic, and garnished with bits of boiled egg and/or ham and a drizzle of olive oil.